 Serve the vegetable mixture in individual bowls with dollops of the ricotta mixture on top.
 Tear the basil leaves into tiny pieces and sprinkle over each serving.
 Pass the grated Parmesan cheese to sprinkle over the top.
 Serve with garlic toasts:

-Cut Italian bread on the diagonal into 1/4-inch slices.
+To make garlic toasts: Preheat the oven to 400 degrees F. Cut Italian bread on the diagonal into 1/4-inch slices.
 Place on a foil-lined baking sheet.
 Brush both sides of the bread with olive oil.
 Bake for 10 minutes, turning halfway.
 Remove for the oven and rub the cut side of a garlic clove over each slice.

 Vegetable lasagna bowls are a vegetarian dish that combines all the fantastic flavors of lasagna without being quite so heavy and without taking so much time to prepare.
 Strips of zucchini take the place of the lasagna noodles and then the dish is chock full of vegetables, like tomato, onion, mushrooms, and spinach.
 Add a few dollops of a ricotta and mozzarella mixture that add a creaminess when stirred into the vegetables.
 Serve the bowls with garlic toasts for some added flavor and texture.